louisesykes198/Resin-Treasures/README.md

 - Detailed product pages with images and descriptions
 - Add to basket and update quantities
 - Full checkout process with confirmation

+###  Wishlist
+- Add or remove items from wishlist
+- View saved products in user profile